Em-Lopez/Human-Pose-Estimation-from-RGB/README.md

 Prioritize HOSTED CODE THIS IS THE MOST IMPORTANT FOR CLONING PURPOSES Priositize DATE        THIS IS THE SECOND MOST BECAUSE IT WILL BUILD ON PREVIOUS WORK Prioritize 3d/2d
+Human 3.6m
+bone representation vs joint coordinates

+Synthetic Occlusion Augmentation with Volumetric Heatmaps for the 2018 ECCV PoseTrack Challenge on 3D Human Pose Estimation (Sep 2018)
-3D Human Pose Estimation with Siamese Equivariant Embedding - Good, but not suitable for my purposes.
+3D Human Pose Estimation with Siamese Equivariant Embedding (Sep 2018) - Good, but not suitable for my purposes.
 Two networks compare what they think of two different views of the same person.
 Siamese archetecutre comparing rotationally invariant output.
-Bio-LSTM: A Biomechanically Inspired Recurrent Neural Network for 3D Pedestrian Pose and Gait Prediction - This was written by a guy who doesn't understand the future is fuzzy logic.
+Bio-LSTM: A Biomechanically Inspired Recurrent Neural Network for 3D Pedestrian Pose and Gait Prediction (Sep 2018) - This was written by a guy who doesn't understand the future is fuzzy logic.
 (I mean shit what about dogs and kids?)
-Deep Textured 3D Reconstruction of Human Bodies - Need depth cameras but Imma read anyway.
-They don't use depth on live, so it's legit.
+Deep Textured 3D Reconstruction of Human Bodies (Sep 2018) - Need depth cameras but Imma read anyway.
+They don't use depth on live, so it's legit, but this is blob based not bone based so no go.
-Human 3.6m
-bone representation vs joint coordinates

-Synthetic Occlusion Augmentation with Volumetric Heatmaps for the 2018 ECCV PoseTrack Challenge on 3D Human Pose Estimation (Sep 2018)
-Deep Textured 3D Reconstruction of Human Bodies (Sep 2018)
 FBI-Pose: Towards Bridging the Gap between 2D Images and 3D Human Poses using Forward-or-Backward Information (Jun 2018) It's all Relative: Monocular 3D Human Pose Estimation from Weakly Supervised Data (May 2018)
 DRPose3D: Depth Ranking in 3D Human Pose Estimation (May 2018)